opain/Inferred-functional-risk-scoring/README.md

 ##### '-NGene_Table.csv'

-This comma delimited file will contain information on the number of genes surpassing the different p-value threshold specified before and after pruning.
+This comma delimited file will contain information on the number of genes surpassing the different p-value threshold specified before and after clumping.

 ##### '.log'